bph-tuwien/TransIT-GeometryTransfer-Revit/README.md

  5. The plugin can be executed under `Add-ins/External Tools/TransIT Geometry Transfer Revit`.
  6. When executed, the plugin asks for the exported tunnel IFC file.
 Test files can be found under the given release.

+ ## Known Issues

+ 1. The exported IFC file from Revit gives IfcShapeRepresentation.CorrectItemsForType schema violation in FZKViewer for each tunnel section because of their Body representation.
+Currently the representation uses `AdvancedSweptSolid` which should be the correct one based on the IFC documentation, however FZKViewer doesn't recognizes it.
+Other representation types were tried for the `IfcSectionedSolidHorizontal` representation item, but that resulted incorrect shape representation in FZKViewer.

  ## Documentation and Tutorials